mongodb/specifications/source/unified-test-format/unified-test-format.rst

 match exactly; however, test runners MUST permit variations in document key order or otherwise normalize the documents before comparison.
 If the list of documents is empty, the test runner MUST assert that the collection is empty.

+The test runner MUST now permit the test's entity map to be accessed and the entities to be retrieved.
+The exact mechanism by which the entities are to be retrieved is not prescribed by this specification.
+As an example, the test runner MAY invoke an externally-provided callback with either the entity map as is or with only the documents.
+The test runner MAY also copy the document entities from the entity map into a data structure that can be later accessed to retrieve the entities.

 Clear the entity map for this test.
 For each ClientSession in the entity map, the test runner MUST end the session (e.g. call